7 Things Not to Do During Labor - Baby Chick

 Yes, staying upright and changing positions often can help with comfort and encourage your baby to move into a good position, which may even help labor progress.
 But periods of rest are equally vital.
 Labor can last many hours, and sometimes even days, so you don’t want to burn out before reaching the finish line.1 Resting between periods of activity is one of the best things you can do for both your mind and body.

-2. Do NOT Get to the Hospital Too Soon
+2. Do Not Get to the Hospital Too Soon

-Why?
-If you get there too soon, the hospital staff may send you back home, which can be frustrating after getting ready and making the trip.
 I’ve heard of families being sent home three times before finally being admitted!
 But even worse, the hospital could keep you there when it’s still too early.
 They may decide to give you Pitocin or break your water to help speed up the labor process.

 Doing these things early in labor can increase your chances of a C-section.2 A few of my clients have experienced this, so I can speak from experience.
 Try to wait until you’re in active labor before heading to the hospital, as it can help you avoid unnecessary stress or interventions.

-3. Do NOT Feel Stuck
+3. Do Not Feel Stuck

 You don’t have to stay in one position during labor unless you want to.
 Sometimes, hospital staff may ask you to remain in bed so they can get a continuous reading of your baby’s heart rate, but that can become uncomfortable and even slow labor progress.